Steveplays28/nularc/README.md

 	// The ready function that gets called when the game/app starts, will be different per engine public override void _Ready()
 	{
+		// Subscribe to events
+		PacketCallbacksServer.OnConnected += OnConnected;
+		PacketCallbacksServer.OnDisconnected += OnDisconnected;

 		// Start the server on 127.0.0.1:24465
 		Server.Start(24465);
+	}

+	// Gets invoked after the client has connected to a server private void OnConnected()
+	{
+		// Your code here
+	}

+	// Gets invoked after the client has disconnected from a server private void OnDisconnected()
+	{
+		// Your code here
 	}
 }
 ```